eculver/go-play/cmd/ncopy/README.md

 I thought about managing a heap-based priority queue where each node in the queue represented a source with its priority being tied to the number of in-flight `copyFile` operations but it got to the point where it seemed like overkill pretty quickly just to get something working.
-Plus, by treating the number of in-flight operations as priority in the heap means that every time a `copyFile` finishes, we would need to "Fix" the heap which is `O(log n)` that is not necessary.
+Plus, by treating the number of in-flight operations as priority in the heap means that every time a `copyFile` finishes, we would need to "Fix" the heap which is `O(log n)` that is not necessary when using channels.
+I sure there's a point at which having a structure back prioritization, but for this example, it didn't make sense.
+For example, if each transfer takes `O(seconds)` in the best case and `O(minutes)` in the worst case, it would probably make sense to implement some intelligence around how to avoid that worst case.

 I'm sure there are other solutions too that I didn't consider.
 I'm sure that in a real-world scenario, we might want to consider evaluating and isolating certain nodes in the case where they may be impacted by reduced I/O meaning, if a node is